 - Rotorua – Hell’s Gate Mud SpaRotorua – Polynesian SpaRotorua – Te Puia GeyserRotorua – Te Puia Maori CultureRuapehu – OhakuneRuapehu – Winter WalkTaupo – Huka FallsTaupo – Lake TaupoWaikato – Hobbiton Movie SetWaikato – Waitomo Caves Right

-Explore a landscape formed of fire and ice.
+Explore landscapes formed from fire and ice:

 If your personal style is more relaxed, you’ll love the cuisine, coffee and local hotspots – whether your taste runs to high tea at the historic Chateau Tongariro in Whakapapa Village, craft brews at one of the local Ohakune pubs or enjoy many a tall stories told over a cold beer seated at the unforgettable wood furniture in the iconic Powderkeg.

 Mt Ruapahu has NZ’s two largest ski fields, Whakapapa and Turoa.
 They come alive from early July and offer some of the best terrain in the southern hemisphere.
 A great range of packages to suit all skier and boarder abilities or simply enjoy a breathtaking gondola ride to lunch at NZ’s highest café.
 The best conditions are usually experienced from late July till the end of October.
 Happy Valley Snow Park is often the first ski area open in Australasia in early June with a premier beginners’ experience and snowplay options for early season visitors.

 Shuttles operate daily from Taupo, National Park and Ohakune to the ski areas, allowing you to sit back and enjoy the scenery as you travel through spectacular landscapes.